martinclason/Molecular-Dynamics-Project/docs/how_to_run.rst

 Only run analyzation and calculate properties from existing output files.
-The user doesn't have to specify a trajectory file if `ale analyze` is started from a directory where both the config file and the corresponding trajectory file are present located.
+The user doesn't have to specify a trajectory file if `ale analyze` is started from a directory where both the config file and the corresponding trajectory file are located.
 The command looks as follows:
 ::